F2er-WRO/Project/README.md

 ## Obstacle Detection
 ### Step-Based Turning Logic

-For the Open Challenge, our idea was to let the robot check the distances from the left and right sensors, compare them, and choose **the smaller one which means the robot is closer to the inner wall on that side**.
+For the **Open Challenge**, our initial idea was to let the robot check the distances from the left and right sensors, compare them, and choose **the smaller one which means the robot is closer to the inner wall on that side**.
 Then it adjusts its path to go around that side.

 The logic behind the programming approach is shown in the flow diagram.
 <p align="center">